 Hug Me Bunny Lovey – Free Crochet Pattern

 Whether you call it a lovey, security blanket, soother blanket, snuggler, etc., loveys are one of my favorite things to make!
 This bunny lovey crochet pattern is no exception, and makes an excellent baby shower gift for expecting moms.
-This bunny lovey crochet pattern works up so quickly, and is a great introduction to amigurumi.
+You can also add this bunny blanket crochet project to an Easter basket for little ones.

-bunny lovey crochet pattern shown in teal and mint colors
+free bunny lovey crochet pattern in purple and teal

 I hope you enjoy this free crochet pattern available here on my blog!
 An ad-free, formatted PDF version of this crochet pattern is also available for purchase here:

-Save this bunny lovey crochet pattern to your Ravelry queue!
+Save this free bunny blanket crochet pattern to your Ravelry queue!

 Free Crochet Pattern for Hug Me Bunny Lovey